sena-cetinkaya/keras/README.md

 from tensorflow.keras.models import Sequential from tensorflow.keras.layers import Dense
 ```
+In addition, "pima-indians-diabetes.csv" dataset was used to create the model.

 ------------------
 ## What Is Keras Library Used For?
 Keras is a deep learning library for Python that provides a convenient way to define and train almost any deep learning model.
 Keras allows us to easily build and train a deep learning model.
 That's why Keras is one of the recommended libraries for deep learning beginners.